Read-The-Question/rtq-review/src/pages/md/papers/aldenham-school--11-plus--maths--9999--sample-paper-3.md

 ![missing image](/papers/missing_image.svg)

-*TODO:: Add an image with vertices marked ABCD.*
+*TODO:: Add an image with vertices marked ABCD.
+The smaller trialge is ABD and the bigger one is ABC.*

 *TODO:: Add drawing ends.*

 $\text{Sum of angles in a triangle} = 180 \degree$

+As per the diagram, the triangle $ABD$ is an isosceles triangle.

 Let the missing angle $= a$